 Q: Did your spouse or partner have problems adjusting to their new home?
 Do you think there are any specific challenges for a trailing spouse?

-A: See above: food, noise, hygiene standards, and transportation dangers.
+A: See above: food, noise, hygiene standards, and transport dangers.
 Take advantage of the fresh food, spectacular vistas, and outdoor opportunities.
 Learn a martial art and/or some self-defense techniques.
 Ignore the rest and enjoy!

 Q: Did your children settle in easily?